Biochemistry & Biophysics

-In addition to research and academics, I am also a member of the RPI Knights of Columbus Council #13635 in which I participate in various religious and community service activities.
+In addition to academics, I am active in the RPI Knights of Columbus Council 13635 in which I enjoy participating in various Catholic fraternal, service, and spiritual activities.